ractivejs/ractivejs.github.io/docs/api/static-methods.md

 ## Ractive.joinKeys()

-Joins the given keys into a properly escaped [keypath](../concepts/templates/keypaths.md) e.g. `
+Joins the given keys into a properly escaped keypath.

 **Syntax**